Easy-buttons

 Red words are splashed all over this guy’s jeans like subtitles.
 Just in case, you know, you couldn’t hear him fill up the whole cafe with his questions, answers and opinions.
 I glance over to her still nodding like a bobble-head on a dashboard, and throw that thought, angrily into the bin.

-The activity was like condiments, sent on a beautiful plate, with no toast or cutlery.
+The activity was like condiments, set on a beautiful plate, with no toast or cutlery.

 Prior to the stress, I was feeling like for the first time in my life that dating was the last thing on my to-do list.
 I didn’t need it for fun, validation or anything in between.